R1c05he4/SanfordAssignment/pbix/Sandford.md

 	-	Previous Year Volume
 	-	Average Value / Volume
 	-	Year-On-Year growth on : Value, Volume and Average Price Value/Volume
-7. Built a table and a line chart for visualisations / reports
+7. Build a table and a line chart for visualisations / reports
-8. Built pages on PowerBI
+8. Build pages on PowerBI containing necessary tables and charts
+9. Start analysis

 **Right Market: Which countries offer best growth/pricing?**
 From the Right Countries page based on the 2025 FY TOP 15 countries by value, there are a couple of countries with over one million dollars in total value showing growth on both volume and value over the previous FY.